UbiquityDotNET/Llvm.NET/src/Samples/CodeGenWithDebugInfo/codegeneration.md

 time.

 The sample code creates the `DICompileUnit` when creating the bit code module.
 This is the normal pattern for creating the compile unit when generating debugging information.
-Though it is possible to create it independently but there usually isn't any real benefit to doing so.
+While it is possible to create it independently there usually isn't any real benefit to doing so.

 ## Creating basic types with debug information
 In LLVM types are fairly minimalistic and only contain the basic structural information for